cezi/julianowe-eu/_works/bookplan.md

 <b>• An offer generator based on a pre-filled preference form</b></br>
 <b>• Planning multiple trips at once in one place</b></br>
 <b>• Combining payments for a service</b>
 </p>"
-  text3: "<p>Throughout the ideation phase, we placed significant emphasis on competition analysis, given the extensive and well-established solutions within the travel agency industry. <b>Drawing inspiration</b> from proven strategies was a key focus.
-In my role, I concentrated on analyzing <b>two out of six agencies</b>, namely ITAKA and TUI.
-Our team also thoroughly reviewed and examined the remaining competitors: Booking.com , Wakacje.pl, Airbnb, and Skyscanner.
-The range of products provided encompassed a <b>diverse selection, including tours, hotels, combined flight offers with accommodations, and various amenities</b>.
-</p>"

 gallery-testing-one: